 - Here, you can view three recording modes: Normal Recording, Salesforce Recording and Workday Recording.

-- Now, you can view few recorded actions on the web application along with their properties.
+- Now, you can view a few recorded actions on the web application along with their properties.

-- Spy mode of recording allow you to view object properties without fetching it.
-To do so, press Ctrl button and hover mouse on the object.
+- Spy mode of recordingwill allow you to view object properties without fetching it.
+To do so, press the Ctrl button and hover mouse on the object.
 Here, you can view object properties.

-- You can use Capture image to create a new object feature to capture desired image, create an object and set respective Visual keyword for action.
+- You can use Capture image to create a new object feature to capture desired image, create an object and set respective Visual keywords for action.